NUMde/compass-numapp-web/docs/development/README.md

 # Installation and development

-The following guide explains how to install and build NUM Compass web app.
+The following guide explains how to install and build NUM COMPASS web app.

 ## Requirements